jdcloudcom/en/documentation/Networking/Virtual-Private-Cloud/Introduction/Restrictions.md

 # Use Restrictions

-#### Restrictions of VPC and Subnet
+#### Relevant Restrictions on VPC

 - VPCs have geographical attributes and do not support cross-regional deployment, such as across the regions of cn-east-2 and cn-north-1.
-- CIDR’s network block cannot be modified after the subnet is created.
 - VPCs do not support multicast or broadcast.
 - VPC can contain multiple subnets.
 The network blocks of each subnet are the subset of the VPC’s CIDR.
 CIDR network blocks of multiple subnets cannot overlap.
 - The first address of the subnet CIDR is the network address; the last address is the broadcast address; the second and third IP addresses have been reserved by JD Cloud for network management.
 For example, the CIDR of the subnet is 10.1.0.0. /24.
 Wherein, 10.1.0.0 is the network address, 10.1.0.255 is the broadcast address AND 10.1.0.1 & 10.1.0.2 are reserved by JD Cloud, therefore the users cannot use them.
 Hence, the quantity of the available IPs of this subnet is 252.

-- When the VM is added to a VPC, the system will randomly assign an available Private IP to the instance by default in specified subnet.
-Users can also specify the unallocated intranet IP in the selected subnet to assign.
+#### Relevant Restrictions on Subnet

+- After the subnet is created, the CIDR network cannot be modified.
+- The first address of CIDR is the network address; the last address is the broadcast address; the second and third IP addresses are reserved by JD Cloud & AI for network management.
+For example, the CIDR is 10.1.0.0/24, in which 10.1.0.0 is the network address, 10.1.0.255 is the broadcast address, and 10.1.0.1 and 10.1.0.2 are reserved by JD Cloud & AI and cannot be used by users.
+Therefore, the available IP count of this subnet is 252.
+- The intranet among resources of Edge Subnet and Standard Subnet is not connected and the intranet among resources of different edge zones is not connected.